-During 2020, the Bank obtained deposits of AZN 2,465,000 thousand placed with the Bank out of auction with annual interest rate of 3.5%.
-These deposits were recorded at fair value on initial recognition calculated by applying the Bank's corridor floor rate of 5.75%.
-See Note 27.
-As at 31 December 2020, the amortized carrying amount of these deposits was AZN 2,413,032 thousand.
+During 2020, the Bank obtained deposit in the amount of AZN 2,465,000 out of auction from IBAR with the annual interest rate of 3.5% (from June 2021 agreed to be 3.0%).
+The principal amount and the interest expenses associated with this deposit are recorded at fair value on initial recognition calculated by applying the Bank's corridor floor rate of 5.75%.